-The minimum angle of rotation of the steering on each side of the centre line or mid position must be of 15° for all motorcycles.
+The steering lock angle on each side of the centre line or mid position must be at least 15° for all motorcycles.

-Whatever the position of the handlebars, the front wheel, tyre and the mudguard must maintain a minimum gap of 10 mm.
+Whatever the position of the handlebars and the chassis are, the front wheel, tyre and the mudguard must maintain a minimum gap of 10 mm to the adjacent and surrounding parts.

-Solid stops, (other than steering dampers) must be fitted to ensure a minimum clearance of 30 mm between the handlebar with levers and the tank, frame or other bodywork when on full lock to prevent trapping the rider's fingers (see diagram A, DMSB Motorcycle Yearbook, blue section).
+Solid stops, (other than steering dampers) must be fitted to ensure a minimum clearance of 30 mm between the handlebar with hand lever in full lock and the tank, frame or other bodywork to prevent trapping the rider's fingers (see diagram A, DMSB Motorcycle Yearbook, blue section).